cs124/labs/Lab3_InformationRetrieval_Solutions.md

    | phone  |   2    | 1 + log(2) = 1.301 | 1  | log(2/1) = 0.301 | 1.301 x 0.301 = 0.392 | 0.392 / sqrt(0^2 + 0.392^2 + 0^2) = 1 |
    | fruit  |   0    | 0                  | 1  | log(2/1) = 0.301 | 0 x 0.301 = 0         | 0 / sqrt(0.282^2 + 0^2) = 0           |

-   Now for the cosine similarity of each document, we take the dot product of the query vector and the normalized vector for that document.
+   Now for the cosine similarity of each document, we take the dot product of the normalized vector for the query and the normalized vector for that document.
 We get the following:

-   `Doc1: (1 x 0.750)  = 0.750`
+   `Doc1: (0.577 x 0.750)  = 0.433`

-   `Doc2: (1 x 0) = 0`
+   `Doc2: (0.577 x 0) = 0`

-   The highest score belongs to Doc1, so this is the returned document with a cosine of 0.750.
+   The highest score belongs to Doc 1, so this is the returned document with a cosine of 0.433.

 Now, imagine the IR system has been tracking and logging your previous queries.
 The last query you searched was “new phone”.
 In a simplified version of personalized search, the IR system adds “phone” to your one-word query under the hood, so that the final query used is “apple phone”.